 Current Trail Projects

 - E-470 (along with other municipalities) has partnered with Arapahoe County to help fund a pedestrian overpass to help facilitate safer crossings at Parker Road for people on foot.
 The overpass is the first phase of a project that will eventually connect the High Plains Trail to the Cherry Creek Trail in Arapahoe County.
-Construction of the Parker Road overpass is anticipated to be complete by the end of 2022.
+Construction of the Parker Road overpass is anticipated to be completed by Spring 2023.
 For more information on this project, please visit Arapahoe County’s website.

 Future Trail Projects